 When it comes to making a career change or increasing your earning potential, many professionals choose to go back to business school.
 If you want to hone your skills in a particular field of business, a specialized Master degree can provide a wealth of knowledge and expertise to set you apart in a competitive global job market.

-At Hult, many students elect to do just that by pursuing a practical, one-year Master of Finance degree.
+At Hult, many students elect to do just that by pursuing a practical, one-year Masters in Finance degree.
 Some may already have a few years of business experience and are now seeking to boost their credentials and global exposure.
 Others are exploring a new area of business and looking to become more qualified for the range of rewarding jobs you can get with a finance degree—from commercial banking to market analysis or investing.

 If you’ve decided to pursue a graduate-level degree in finance, you’ve probably already considered the influence it will have on your career trajectory.
 However, if you’re wondering what you can do with a Master of Finance, below are four of the most popular—and profitable—career paths available to those with an MFIN degree.